Counting closed geodesics in strata: Geometry of a quadratic differential

 \subsection{Geometry of quadratic differentials and $(q, \tau)$--regular triangulations}

 As we mentioned at the beginning of the section, a $(q, \tau)$--regular triangulation is supposed to capture the geometry of $q$.
 We make this explicit in the following two lemmas.
-In the first lemma, we relate the length of a saddle connection to its intersection number with a $(q, \tau)$--regular triangulation.
-The second lemma shows that the notion of zero twisting coming from $q$ or $T$ is the same.
+In \lemref{Length-Int}, we relate the length of a saddle connection to its intersection number with a $(q, \tau)$--regular triangulation. \lemref{Twist-q-T} shows that the notion of zero twisting coming from $q$ or $T$ is the same.
+These are used to prove \lemref{up:to:twisting} but more essentially they are needed in \secref{Intersection-Bound}.